-The need to revive a vision for evangelical cooperation and mission throughout Oceania.
+There is a need to revive a vision for evangelical cooperation and mission throughout Oceania.
 Vast geographical distances and the lack of unity and shared identity - especially between the many Pacific islands and the dominant Australia/New Zealand - are challenges.
-Yet determination still exists to foster unity and prophetic vision: The Evangelical Fellowship of the South Pacific, the Deep Sea Canoe Movement and, perhaps most notably, the South Pacific Prayer Assembly serve to see God move in new and effective ways in the Pacific.
+Yet determination still exists to foster unity and prophetic vision.
+Formerly it was through such entities as The Evangelical Fellowship of the South Pacific and the Deep Sea Canoe Movement, but today it continues in the South Pacific Evangelical Alliance Region, and the Pacific2Nations missions movement.
 Pray for rising levels of spiritual leadership and vision from the scattered islands of the vast Pacific.

 The shape of Christianity in the Pacific is rapidly and radically changing.
 There are several contributing factors: